TFEL,

 and the computation of eigen vectors is done with the default eigen

-solver for symmetric tensors of TFEL
+solver for symmetric tensors of TFEL.
+Such computations are

 more efficient and more accurate than the default TFEL